KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_7_body_section_-_forms.md

 # Part 8: Forms

-Under the "Contact" header we'll add a form to allow people to contact us.
-Normally to make forms work you need to use a bit of JavaScript but since we don't have that tool in our toolbelt just yet we're going to use a tool called Formspree.
+Under the "Contact" header add a form to allow users to contact you.
+Forms typically require a bit of JavaScript but since we don't have that tool in our toolbelt just yet we'll going to use a tool called Formspree.
 You can read up on it at [formspree.io](https://formspree.io/)

 1. Under the "Contact" header add a `form` element to your page

-2. Inside the `action` attribute add `https://formspree.io/youremail@example.com` replacing the `youremail@example.com` text with your actual email address.
+2. Set the `action` attribute value to `https://formspree.io/youremail@example.com` replacing the `youremail@example.com` text with your actual email address.

 3. Add a `method` attribute to your `form` element with a value of `POST`.
 This is required to make our form work with Formspree.
->Remember attribute values are always surrounded by double quotation marks!
+{% hint style='tip' %}Remember attribute values are always surrounded by double quotation marks! {% endhint %}

-4. We'll want to add fields for a name, an email address and the message.
+4. Add fields for a name, an email address and the message.
 These are all called input fields.
 We will also need a **Submit** button as well.

     1. Inside the `form` element add your first form  section.
      * Type `div.form-group` and push the `tab` key.